 From the moment that a new cricket ball is used, it’s condition will alter.
 From the first time that a bat strikes the leather, it will scuff and soften and potentially start to lose its shape.
 The seam will also flatter and possibly fray.

 A ball can also be replaced at any stage of an innings if it is lost or becomes unfit for purpose.
 Extensive damage can lead to the leather splitting or the ball may lose its shape.
-If this happens, the fielding side can get the ball replaced but the replacement will not be brand new.
+If this happens, the fielding captain can get the ball replaced but the replacement will not be brand new.
 The third umpire will bring out a selection of previously used balls and the standing umpires will choose a ball in similar condition to the original.

 New Ball in Test Cricket